Computerized Tomography (CT)

 - The most common type of CT scan with contrast is the double contrast study that will require you to drink a contrast media before your exam begins in addition to the IV contrast.
 The more contrast you are able to drink, the better the images are for the radiologist to visualize your digestive tract.

 ALLERGY: Please inform the access center representative when you schedule your scan if you have had an allergic reaction to any contrast media.
 IV contrast will not be administered if you have had a severe or anaphylactic reaction to any contrast media in the past.
 Mild to moderate reactions warrant a plan that includes taking medication prior to the CT examination.
 These plans will be discussed with you in detail when you schedule your exam.
-Any known reactions to a contract media should be discussed with your personal physician.
+Any known reactions to a contrast media should be discussed with your personal physician.

 EAT/DRINK: If your study was ordered without contrast you can eat, drink and take your prescribed medications prior to your exam.
 If your doctor orders a CT scan with contrast, do not eat anything three hours prior to your CT scan.
 We encourage you to drink clear liquids.
 You may take your prescribed medications prior to your exam.